-- (A) New Year's Day on January 1; - (B) Martin Luther King, Jr.'s Birthday on the third Monday of January; - (C) Memorial Day on the last Monday in May; - (D) Independence Day on July 4; - (E) Labor Day on the first Monday in September; - (F) Veterans' Day on November 11 for those universities that cease operations on that day.
+- (A) New Year's Day on January 1; - (B) Martin Luther King, Jr.'s Birthday on the third Monday of January; - (C) Memorial Day on the last Monday in May; - (D) Juneteenth on June 19;

+- (E) Independence Day on July 4; - (F) Labor Day on the first Monday in September; - (G) Veterans' Day on November 11 for those universities that cease operations on that day.
 For those universities that continue operations on November 11, Veterans' Day shall not be recognized as a paid holiday and Christmas Eve Day shall be recognized as a holiday in its place.
 Nothing in this Article shall limit a university's discretion in deciding whether to operate or cease operations on Veterans' Day in future years.
 The Employer will notify the Union by July 1 if the holiday schedule for Veterans' Day changes.